Klemek/miniscord/README.md

 Register a custom function to be called on a certain keyword.

-> Note : You can override the "help" and "info" command by your own.
+> Note : You can override the "help" and "info" commands by your own.

 ```python
 async def hello(client: discord.client, message: discord.Message, *args: str):